PO Box 6, Minerals Wells, WV 26150 • 304.489.9665 • firstname.lastname@example.org

 The established rate of pay for the Apprenticeship Program will be a percentage of the Journayman's Rate, based on the number of on-the-job training hours they have accumulated below.

 In order to be eligible to participate in the Construction Craft Laborers' Apprenticeship Program, applicants must:

-Applicants who meet the eligibility requirements will be given an aptitude test.
-Based on the overall test results, a predetermined number of applicants with the highest test scores will be interviewed by the JATC.
+Applicants who meet the eligibility requirements will be interviewed by the JATC.
 Following the guidelines outlined in the program standards, the JATC will evaluate each eligible applicant based on various factors including, but not limited to, educational background, work experience and test results.
 Applicants are ranked based on the evaluation results, and a predetermined number of the highest ranked applicants are then selected to participate in the program.